Geodan/pg2b3dm/README.md

 Resulting tilesets are validated against 3D Tiles Validator (https://github.com/CesiumGS/3d-tiles-validator).

-To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.
+To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface/multipolygon geometries.
 Those geometries can be created by FME (using Triangulator transformer - https://www.safe.com/transformers/triangulator/) or custom tesselation tools.

 Tileset.json and b3dm tiles are by default created in the 'output/content' subdirectory (or specify output directory with   -o, --output).